 Revenue generated from rates and services charges forms a significant percentage of the revenue basket for the Municipality.
-The increase in revenue of 6% represents the tariff increase for water, sanitation and refuses revenue and electricity.
+The increase in revenue of 9% represents the tariff increase for water, sanitation and refuses revenue and electricity.
 Rates and service charge revenues comprise 70% of the total operating revenue mix.
-In the 2021/2022 financial year, revenue from rates and services charges totalled R 87,362 million which is an increase from 2020/21 financial year's R 74,893 million.
+In the 2021/2022 financial year, revenue from rates and services charges totalled R 91,207 million which is an increase from 2020/21 financial year's R 74,893 million.
+At the beginning of the financial year, the municipality migrated to a new financial system, the process assisted us in verifying our revenue data and do data cleansing.
+A number of discoveries were made including properties that were not billed services, these properties were billed during the financial year 2020/2021.
+The most affected service was water and sanitation, the 46% and 45% respective increase from the previous financial year is impacted by this correction in billing.

 The second largest source is operational grants from national and provincial government, after service charges, property rates is the third largest revenue source which has shown growth over the MTREF, mainly grants for capital expenditure.
 Conditional grants such as the Finance Management Grant, Equitable share and Library grant have been a great contributor to the municipality's cashflow over the years and cannot survive without these grants.
 The Equitable Share is used to subsidise indigents and municipal running costs.
 There has been a drastic growth in the number of indigents in the 2020/2021 financial year which was fuelled by the effects of the national lockdown on the livelihood of many South Africans.
-The municipality has left the indigent registration open through out the year as circumstance may change.
+The municipality has left the indigent registration open throughout the year as circumstance may change.